 Being safe on the road is no concern when driving the MX-5.
 The high-strength SKYACTIV-BODY is engineered to minimize harm in the event of a collision.
 There are front airbags for both passengers as well as side-airbags with head-protecting cells that safeguard against impact even with the top down.
 With features such as Electronic Brake-force Distribution & Emergency Brake Assist which makes breaking safer in an emergency situation and Limited-Slip Differential which minimizes wheel spin, you can drive with confidence.

 When taking corners Dynamic Stability Control can reduce the power to an individual wheel to keep the MX-5 stable.
-Traction Control System stops the wheels from spinning on surfaces that are slippery or lose by regulating torque.
+Traction Control System stops the wheels from spinning on surfaces that are slippery or loose by regulating torque.

 On the inside, the MX-5 is pretty much what you would expect from a Mazda.
 You have a soft touch leather dashboard, 7 inch display with infotainment system and comfortable leather seats.
 All the necessary controls are perfectly positioned on the dashboard and steering wheel for a flawless driving experience.
 The MX-5 is sporty yet uncluttered.
 There are only 2 doors.
 It also only has 2 seats.
 If you consider yourself tall, getting in and out of the vehicle will be a bit of a struggle but once you are in, I found that there is more than enough space to sit and drive comfortably.
 The boot has a capacity of 150 Litres and is very small.
 Placing my drone in the boot with my tripod, it took up most of the boot.
 Then again, you don’t buy the MX-5 for traveling so for day to day usage, the boot space should be adequate.
 The soft touch convertible roof is opened manually by pulling a leaver near the rear view mirror and pushing it into it’s housing.
 To open the roof you pretty much do the opposite.
 At first you may feel like this is a tedious task every time you want to open or close the roof but I found it makes you feel like you are part of the car and not just the driver.
 There is also keyless entry, so you can enter the MX-5 in style!